harishsg99/foodblog/content/blog/2021-03-08-i-took-a-challenge-to-build-an-api-make-100-in-48-hrs.md

 # 1. Idea

 I started searching web espeacially on forums like reddit and quora, My aim was to build a niche API so that I started thinking of how to improve the existing web scraping APIs available in the market.
-I got a simple idea to improve the existing API is to get an example of things to scraped from the user and give them exactly what they want.
+I got a simple idea to improve the existing API is to get an example of things to scraped from the user and give them exact scraped data what they want.

 # 2. User Research